 - 1 tablespoon lemon juice (or more to taste)

 - 1/3 cup (30g) Parmesan cheese, grated (pass more when serving)

-- MAKE RISOTTO – STEP 2 PRESSURE COOK: Turn Instant pot to OFF.
-Add rest of broth, butter and thyme.
+- MAKE RISOTTO – STEP 2 PRESSURE COOK: Add rest of broth, butter and thyme.
 Secure lid.
 Turn VALVE to SEALING.
-Turn PRESSURE or MANUAL setting on.
+Set to HIGH PRESSURE or MANUAL mode.
 Set for 6 minutes.
 Count down will start when pressure has built up (about 8-10 minutes).
 Once time is finished (instant pot will automatically change setting to Keep Warm), do a Quick Release of pressure by turning valve to VENTING (keep fingers away from vent).
 When pressure is fully released and button drops, remove lid.

 - Risotto is best served as soon as it’s ready.
 But honestly, it is fine reheated too.
 You do have to loosen it up with extra broth when reheating – an hour later or from the fridge the next day.
 It will keep in the fridge in an airtight container for 3-4 days.

 - If you want to make the lemon asparagus risotto a day or two ahead and keep the asparagus nice and bright green, stir in the cooked asparagus just before serving.
 The taste is not affected, just the color.